MercePalacios/EOU_Lund2023_PalaciosM/README.md

-Please, check the RMarkdown file where you will find some supplementary material like new figures, methods explained in detail, quality analysis and other interesting stuff.
+Please, check the RMarkdown file I have created where you will find some supplementary material like new figures, methods explained in detail, quality analysis and other interesting stuff.
+Click here:

 Moreover, I have attached a copy of my poster in PDF, so you can check it whenever you want :)